 Figure 4-36 from the 2022 DOE CSGF Longitudinal Study identified the professional interest of current fellows, for which 88% noted the DOE Laboratory as a professional setting in which they planned to apply.
 Next was industry at 65%, followed by academia at 61%.
 In terms of the current employment data for 487 alumni, only 15% (or 71) are at the DOE Labs [3].
-The remote location of many DOE Labs was identified as a deterrent for a professional job [2].
+It was noted that the remote location of many of the DOE Labs was a deterrent for a professional job [2].